2019–20 DHB-Pokal

-The 2019–20 DHB-Pokal was the 44th edition of the tournament.
+The 2019–20 DHB-Pokal was the 44th edition of the German Handball Cup.
+TBV Lemgo won the tournament, beating MT Melsungen in the final.

 Format

 The first round was split in a north and a south part and played in mini tournaments where only the winner advanced to the round of 16.
 From there on a knockout system was used to determine the winner.
 The final four was played on one weekend in Hamburg.

 Round 1

 The draw was held on 18 June 2019.
 The matches were played on 17 and 18 August 2019.